yuvadius/CEP/README.md

 # CEP
-A generic CEP library in python.
+A generic CEP library in python(requires python version 3.7+).

 As Wikipedia states, Complex event processing, or CEP, is event processing that combines data from multiple sources to infer events or patterns that suggest more complicated circumstances.